drewdeponte/alt-archlinux-builder/README.md

 $ alt --version
 ```

+## License

+`alt-archlinux-builder` is Copyright © 2016, 2017 UpTech Works, LLC.
+It is free
+software, and may be redistributed under the terms specified in the LICENSE
+file.

 ## About <img src="http://upte.ch/img/logo.png" alt="uptech" height="48">

 `alt-archlinux-builder` is maintained and funded by [UpTech Works, LLC][uptech], a a